liberjul/CONSTAXv2/docs/source/tutorial1.rst

 .. image:: images/consensus.png
    :align: center

-While classifiations perfomed by each classifier will be store in ``combined_taxonomy.txt``
+While classifications performed by each classifier will be store in ``combined_taxonomy.txt``

 .. image:: images/combined.png
    :align: center

-Please explore other CONSTAX outpus, such as ``Classification_Summary.txt``.
+Please explore other CONSTAX outputs, such as ``Classification_Summary.txt``.

 If you want to use some test ``otus.fasta`` to practice the use of CONSTAX you can find some in `THIS <https://github.com/liberjul/CONSTAXv2/tree/master/otu_files>`_ github repo of CONSTAX.